jsconf/2014.jsconf.eu/_posts/2014-06-11-ticket-schedule.md

 {% include header.md %}

+**UPDATE: SOLD OUT**<br>
+We may find a few more seats here and there as we do the final planning of the event, so keep checking.

 **Read up on the [JSConf EU experience and what a ticket buys you](/why/ "WHY JSConf EU").**

 We will be opening ticket sales in multiple batches: